-Reboot or Reset the SmartThings Wifi Hub
+Reboot or reset the SmartThings Wifi hub

 If you are having some problems with your SmartThings Wifi hub, like connected devices being unresponsive, you can reset or reboot the hub.
 But what’s the difference between a reset and reboot?
 A factory reset will restore factory settings and remove data (like device connections), while a reboot simply powers the hub on and off – it’s kind of like hitting refresh.

-Performing a factory reset will remove all settings and configurations in SmartThings Wifi, including connections between the hub and other devices.
+Note: Performing a factory reset will remove all settings and configurations in SmartThings Wifi, including connections between the hub and other devices.

 Reboot SmartThings Wifi